 • Nylon: Nylon is very strong and it is resistant to wear and tear.
 To reduce the static electricity in the carpet, you should make sure that it has been treated.

 The ability for this type of flooring to resist moisture and stains depends on how hard the stone is.
 Sandstone and limestone are softer stones.
-They would need to be refinished very few years using a stone sealer.
+They would need to be refinished every few years using a stone sealer.
 Marble and granite are considered hard stones and they need to be refinished every 4 to 5 years.